hongjo/hongjo.github.io/_pages/member.md

 ### Alumni
+**Jeongho Hyeon**
+ * Master of Science in the Department of Civil and Environmental Engineering, Yonsei University
+ * Thesis title: Exploring Alternative Metrics for Evaluating Road Crack Segmentation Performance in Participatory Sensing Environments

 **Yeji Hong**
  * Master of Science in the Department of Civil and Environmental Engineering, Yonsei University
  * Current Position as of 24' Jan.
 18th: Graduate Research Assistant, Purdue University